interdisciplinary innovation consulting

-I help universities become innovation leaders by developing interdisciplinary programs that establish their position at the cutting edge of higher education.
+I help organizations become innovation leaders by developing interdisciplinary initiatives, educational programs, and cross-functional teams that establish their leadership on the global stage.

 Innovation leadership.
 Develop powerful beyond-the-classroom opportunities for students and faculty that ensure forward-thinking and interdisciplinary approaches, going beyond buzzwords like STEAM and design thinking.

-Interdisciplinary programming.
-Consult on how to deliver interdisciplinary art, science, technology and entrepreneurship opportunities that span fields and prepare students to make a more meaningful impact in the real world.
+Interdisciplinary initiatives and team building.
+Consult on how to deliver interdisciplinary art, science, technology and entrepreneurship opportunities that span fields and mobilize audiences to make a more meaningful impact in the real world.

 Curriculum enhancement beyond STEAM.
 Review and improve your curriculum to include cutting edge approaches used by leading institutions in higher education.

-I advise the President and Academic Dean on strategic direction and develop interdisciplinary programming at the intersection of science, technology, art and entrepreneurship.
+I advise the President on strategic direction and develop interdisciplinary programming at the intersection of science, technology, art and entrepreneurship.
 I also curated and executed 17 educational exhibitions, panel talks, board programs, and city-wide First Friday events.

 In collaboration with Cambridge University Stem Cell Institute, I helped develop the international educational exhibition "Infinite Potentials”.
 Our event posed the question: "If stem cells are the artistic medium by which we design our future, what does this future look like?"
 It showed with critical acclaim the University of Cambridge in the U.K. and the New York Hall of Science.